-Other tools: • Dedicated DCN of DWDM equipment • Some leased circuits are used for OOB management, with other channels on same circuit used for traffic.
+Other tools: • Dedicated DCN of DWDM equipment. • Some leased circuits are used for Out-of-Band (OOB) management, with other channels on the same circuit used for traffic.

 Table 24.
 Other tools and in-house developed solutions for Out-of-Band Access